 - a.
-Students or parents shall have the right to informally appeal staff disciplinary action to the next disciplinary level within two (2) school days after the charge.
+Students or parents shall have the right to informally appeal staff disciplinary action to the next disciplinary level Principal within two (2) school days after the charge.
 The objective is to resolve the matter informally. - b.
-If the matter is not resolved satisfactorily in the above manner, a written appeal to the next disciplinary level will be made within two (2) school days of the previous disciplinary level. parent/student conference shall be conducted within five (5) school days of appeal and shall give a written decision within two (2) school days of conference. - c.
+If the matter is not resolved satisfactorily in the above manner, a written appeal to the next disciplinary level Superintendent's designee shall be made within two (2) school days of the previous disciplinary level.
+A parent/guardian conference shall be conducted within five (5) school days of appeal and shall give a written decision within two (2) school days of conference. - c.
 A final written appeal may be made to the Superintendent/designee within two (2) school days of the previous disciplinary level.
-The unresolved problem will be discussed in a conference with the parents/student and the Superintendent/designee.
-The decision of the Superintendent shall be final, except in cases governed by Regulation 616\. - d.
-The following applies to appeals of long-term suspensions only.
-A hearing shall be granted by the Board upon receipt of a written request stating the student desires a hearing and received by the Board within 5 days of the student's receipt of the decision of the Superintendent.
-The Board shall hold a hearing with the parents/student within thirty (30) days after receipt of the appeal.
+The unresolved problem will be discussed in a conference with the parents/student and Superintendent/designee.
+The decision of the Superintendent shall be final except in cases governed by Regulation 616. - d.
+The following applied to appeals of long-term suspensions only.
+A hearing shall be granted by the Board upon receipt of a written request signed by the student stating he/she desired a hearing and received by the Board within five (5) days of the student's receipt of the decision of the Superintendent.
+The Board shall hold a hearing with the parents/students within thirty (30) days after receipt of the appeal.
 The Board shall submit its written decision within ten (10) school days following the hearing.
-The decision of the Board shall be final. \See Regulation 616 for more details and definitions.
+The decision of the Board shall be final.
+See Regulations 616 for more details and definitions.

 Should an appeal be requested after the consequence has been served, the appellant may request that a student's discipline record be erased or corrected for the infraction.
-Such an appeal must be requested within 30 calendar days of the incident.
+Such an appeal must be requested within thirty (3) calendar days of the incident.

-Students suspended, placed at alternative school, or expelled from school are also excluded from school-related activities and are not permitted on any Milford School District property or at any off-campus event during the entire duration of their suspension, alternative placement, or expulsion.
+Students suspended, placed at alternative school, or expelled from school are excluded from school-related activities and are not permitted on any Milford School District property or at any off-campus event during the entire duration of their suspension, alternative placement, or expulsion.